larryhastings/big/README.md

   [`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripFalse)
   back in version **0.6.10**: the regular expression should really search the string in "reverse mode", from right to left.
-  Although this usually produces the same list of matches as you'd find searching the string forwards, sometimes the matches come out *very* different.
   The difference is whether the regular expression potentially matches against overlapping strings.
   When in forwards mode, the regular expression should prefer the *leftmost* overlapping match, but in reverse mode it should prefer the *rightmost* overlapping match.
+Most of the time this produces the same list of matches as you'd find searching the string forwards--but sometimes the matches come out *very* different.
   This was way harder to fix with `re_rpartition` than with `multisplit`, because Python's `re` module only supports searching forwards.
   I have to emulate reverse-mode searching by manually checking for